Medical Nutrition Program for Health Professionals

 Tuition and Fees

-The one-year certificate component is 18 credits.
+The one-year certification component is 18 credits.
 The Masters requires an additional 15 credits.
 The tuition is calculated per credit and fees are as follows:

 * Note that tuition may be tax deductible and fees may also be covered by your employer.
 Please check with your employer/benefits office and accountant for details.